 \section{Introduction}

-Crystal plasticity (CP) is a powerful computational approach for simulating the mechanical behavior of polycrystalline materials.
-It captures intragranular deformation heterogeneity and enables the prediction of texture evolution under various loading conditions~\citep{LEBENSOHN19932611, ZHOU201619}.
-To bridge the micro-to-macro transition, various homogenization models have been developed.
-Among them, the classical Taylor model assumes uniform deformation across all constituent grains, which often leads to overestimated flow stresses and exaggerated texture sensitivity~\citep{bate2004plastic, delannay2009influence}.
-The self-consistent model improves upon this by embedding each grain as an ellipsoidal inclusion within an effective medium~\citep{lebensohn1993self, turner1994study, wang2010finite}, yet still lacks the ability to resolve local field fluctuations and grain-to-grain interactions.
-The relaxed grain cluster (RGC) model addresses this limitation by introducing localized grain clusters and relaxation vectors to account for mismatch at grain boundaries~\citep{tjahjanto2009novel, tjahjanto2015multiscale}, but its reliance on empirically fitted penalty parameters constrains its transferability and robustness.
+Accurate prediction of mechanical response and texture evolution across diverse polycrystalline microstructures remains a central challenge in multiscale materials modeling and process design.
+Crystal plasticity (CP) provides a fundamental framework for capturing intragranular deformation heterogeneity and predicting texture evolution under various loading conditions~\cite{ZHOU201619, KNEZEVIC2014239}.
+To bridge the micro-to-macro transition, a range of homogenization models has been developed.
+The classical Taylor model assumes uniform deformation across grains, often leading to overestimated flow stresses and exaggerated texture sensitivity.
+The self-consistent model improves on this by embedding each grain in an effective medium, yet it still fails to resolve local field fluctuations and grain interactions.
+The relaxed grain cluster (RGC) model partially addresses this limitation~\cite{tjahjanto2015multiscale}, but its reliance on empirically fitted parameters limits robustness and transferability.

-To overcome the limitations of mean-field models, full-field CP approaches have been developed by discretizing the representative volume element (RVE) into finite elements or spectral voxels.
-These models, implemented via finite element methods (FEM) or fast Fourier transform (FFT)-based solvers, directly solve the governing equations of mechanical equilibrium and crystal plasticity at the microscale~\citep{roters2019damask, temizer2011adaptive, eisenlohr2013spectral, shanthraj2015numerically, vidyasagar2018deformation, lebensohn2020spectral}.
-Their high predictive accuracy has facilitated detailed investigations into dislocation mechanisms, slip system activity, and crystallographic anisotropy~\citep{anand2004single, ardeljan2014dislocation, ardeljan2017effect, kalidindi1992crystallographic, knezevic2010deformation, knezevic2016modeling, roters2011crystal}.
-Nevertheless, the substantial computational cost associated with full-field simulations remains a critical bottleneck to their application in large-scale engineering design, process optimization, and real-time prediction scenarios.

-To address these challenges, data-driven surrogate models have emerged as promising alternatives in crystal plasticity.
-These models learn the mapping from microstructural features to macroscopic responses using data generated from high-fidelity simulations.
-This paradigm offers orders-of-magnitude acceleration during inference while preserving the essential physical characteristics of material behavior.